-- Pre-Refund Examinations - The IRS identifies tax returns and amended returns for examination and holds the refundable portion of the refund (or, in the case of amended returns, prevents the issuance of the refund) until an audit can be completed. - Two- and Ten-Year Bans - The IRS embargoes taxpayers from claiming credits if the taxpayers' previous claims were due to reckless or intentional disregard of the rules and regulations or to fraud. - Pre-Refund Automated Questionable Credit Program - The IRS uses an automated program designed to protect revenue by covering returns that are currently untreated or undertreated by other available programs across the IRS. - Return Preparer Strategy Program - The IRS administers a program to help address issues related to high-risk preparers and improve compliance.
+- Pre-Refund Examinations - The IRS identifies tax returns and amended returns for examination and holds the refundable portion of the refund (or, in the case of amended returns, prevents the issuance of the refund) until an audit can be completed. - Two- and Ten-Year Bans - The IRS embargoes taxpayers from claiming credits if the taxpayers' previous claims were due to reckless or intentional disregard of the rules and regulations or to fraud. - Pre-Refund Automated Questionable Credit Program - The IRS uses an automated program designed to protect revenue by covering returns that are currently untreated or undertreated by other available programs across the IRS. - Return Preparer Strategy Program - The IRS administers a program to help address issues related to high- risk preparers and improve compliance.
 The program identifies preparers who submit significant number of tax returns with over-claimed refundable credits or errors related to the head of household filing status.

-Accomplishments in Reducing Overpayment Date 1 Software Developer Working Group (SDWG) - The IRS continued its partnership with the tax software associations by holding its quarterly meeting to reduce refundable credit errors and improve software-driven accuracy and claim validation, including those related to the ACTC.
-May-25 2 Annual Dependent Database (DDb) Meeting - The IRS held its annual DDb meeting to assess prior-year compliance filters for ACTC claims.
+Accomplishments in Reducing Overpayment Date 1 Software Developer Working Group (SDWG) - In May 2025, the IRS continued its partnership with members of key tax software associations by holding its quarterly meeting to reduce refundable credit errors and improve software-driven accuracy and claim validation.
+May-25 2 Annual Dependent Database (DDb) Meeting - In June 2025, the IRS held its annual DDb meeting with key stakeholders to assess prior- year compliance filters for ACTC claims.
 The review identified improvements to enhance audit selection to reduce improper payments.
-Jun-25 3 IRS Nationwide Tax Forum - The IRS developed two presentations for delivery at its annual Tax Forum to increase preparers' understanding of the eligibility rules for the refundable credits, including ACTC, and their due diligence requirements.
-Jul-25
+Jun-25 3 IRS Nationwide Tax Forum - During the fourth quarter of FY 25, the IRS delivered two presentations at its annual Tax Forum to increase paid tax preparers' understanding of the eligibility rules for the refundable credits, including ACTC and their due diligence requirements.
+Sep-25